Drive to web campaigns: how gamification boosts traffic and conversion

 Think about the last time you went shopping, went to the doctor or took a plane…

 For users, this waiting time is often a test of patience and a waste of time.
-And yet.., the wait can be transformed into a qualitative experience thanks to wait marketing.
-It can even turn an unpleasant moment into a playful experience thanks to gamification.
+And yet.., the wait can be transformed into a much more qualitative experience and productive thanks to wait marketing.
+It can even turn an unpleasant moment into a fun, playful experience thanks to gamification.

 In this article, we give you tips on how to improve your customer journey and engage users interactively using wait marketing.